 Electronic supplementary material

 Additional file 1: Figure S1: (a) Time profiles of lactate (triangle), acetate (strike), butyrate (circle) and ethanol (rhombus), and (b) time profiles of pyruvate (triangle) and butanol (rhombus) in the co-culture experiment A. Pyruvate uptake and butanol formation were observed in the co-cultures.
+Figure S2.
 C. acetobutylicum biomass profiles in the mono-cultures under co-culture conditions. (a) C. acetobutylicum was cultivated on co-culture medium at pH of 6.0 and 20 g/L cellulose without glucose/pyruvate addition, and characterized using qPCR (rhombus) and hemacytometry (square). (b) C. acetobutylicum culture on co-culture medium at pH of 6.0 and 20 g/L cellulose.
 1 g/L glucose was added at day 12, and 1 g/L pyruvate was added to the culture on day 19.
 (DOCX 27 KB)